São Tomé and Príncipe: Slave rebellions

 The first signs of slave rebellion began in the 1530s, when the maroon gangs organized to attack plantations, some of which were abandoned.
 A formal complaint was lodged by local Portuguese authorities in 1531 lamenting that too many settlers and black citizens were being killed in the attacks, and that the island would be lost if the problem remained unresolved.
 In a 1533 'bush war', a 'bush captain' led militia units to suppress the maroons.
 A significant event in the maroon fight for freedom occurred in 1549, when two men claiming to be free-born were taken in from the macambos by a wealthy mulatto planter named Ana de Chaves.
 With the support of de Chaves, the two men petitioned the king to be declared free, and the request was approved.
 The largest population of maroons coincided with the sugar boom of the mid-16th century, as the plantations teemed with slaves.
 Between 1587 and 1590, many of the runaway slaves were defeated in another bush war.
 By 1593, the governor declared the maroon forces almost completely extinguished.
 Nevertheless, maroon populations kept settlers away from the southern and western regions.

 The greatest slave revolt occurred in July 1595, when the government was weakened by disputes between the bishop and the governor.
 A native slave named Amador recruited 5,000 slaves to raid and destroy plantations, sugar mills, and settler houses.
 Amador's rebellion made three raids on the town and destroyed 60 of the island's 85 sugar mills, but they were defeated by the militia after three weeks.
 Two hundred slaves were killed in combat, and Amador and the other rebel leaders were executed, while the rest of the slaves were granted amnesty and returned to their plantation.
 Smaller slave rebellions followed in the 17th and 18th centuries.

 18th, 19th and 20th centuries

-Eventually, competition from sugar-producing colonies in the Western Hemisphere began to hurt the islands.
+Eventually, competition from sugar-producing colonies in the Western Hemisphere began to hurt the islands' economy.
 The large enslaved population also proved difficult to control, with Portugal unable to invest many resources in the effort.
 Sugar cultivation thus declined over the next 100 years, and by the mid-17th century, São Tomé had become primarily a transit point for ships engaged in the slave trade between continental Africa and the Americas.